Lowton West Primary School Curriculum Intent Statement

 In order to achieve this, we will ensure that:

-- Planning focusing on high quality and engaging texts to enrich, excite and engage our pupils.
+- planning focuses on high quality and engaging texts to enrich, excite and engage our pupils.

 The Lowton West Primary School curriculum is implemented through the delivery of:

-- The Core National Curriculum subjects and specific foundation subjects (Computing, Physical Education, Music and Modern foreign language)
+• the Core National Curriculum subjects and specific foundation subjects (Computing, Physical Education, Music and Foreign Language)

-- Cross curricular topics which combine History, Geography, Art and Design, and Design Technology
+• cross curricular topics which combine History, Geography, Art and Design, and Design Technology where appropriate

-- Personal, Health and Social Education, following the Jigsaw Scheme of Work
+• Relations Education and Health Education, following the Jigsaw Scheme of Work

 We also strive to develop and uphold British Values.